Keyboard shortcuts

 The key steps are:

-1. Create a MultiHost and bind a port with a protocol
+1. Create a MultiHost and bind a port with protocol and options

 2. Create one or more interfaces using sdk.createInterface()